This Cuban Arroz con Pollo Recipe is made with arborio rice, drumsticks, adobo, sofrito, saffron, peppers, broth and white wine.

 Arroz con pollo is the ultimate one-pot dinner and everyone who knows me knows how much I love one pot dinners.
 What is better than being able to make a meal that feeds four to six people, the clean-up is easy AND it only takes 45 minutes to make?
 Every mom has their own version of Arroz con Pollo.
-There are so many varieties but this is mine – it is similar to the Chicken and Shellfish Paella, but not quite.
+There are so many varieties but this is mine.

 I am not a huge fan of peas and I omitted them, although I know that most arroz con pollo recipes have them.
 Chicken and rice is one of my favorite combinations and I guarantee that when you learn how to make this, you won’t ever make it any other way.
 It is VERY important to use Arborio rice – if you make this with long grain rice it will come out mushy.

 Arroz con Pollo is a traditional Latin American dish that translates to "rice with chicken."
 It is a flavorful and comforting one-pot meal made with chicken, rice, and a variety of vegetables and spices.
 The dish is popular in many countries, including Spain, Mexico, Cuba, Puerto Rico, and Colombia, among others, with slight variations in ingredients and preparation methods.

 Arroz con Pollo is often served as a main course and can be enjoyed on its own or accompanied by side dishes such as beans, plantains, or a fresh salad.
 It is a versatile dish that can be adapted to personal tastes by adding additional vegetables, herbs, or spices.
 The flavors of Arroz con Pollo vary depending on the region, but the dish is loved for its simplicity, comforting qualities, and the way it brings together the flavors of chicken and rice in a delicious and satisfying meal.

 Versatile: Chicken is so versatile and most flavors will go with it.